 Disclaimer: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

-Barcadia opened in 2022 as a second-floor concept for The Market Exchange.
-This bar, accessed via a separate staircase at street level, boasts 35 games (a mix of pinball and arcade games), a bar, food service from nearby Slider Vibes, and access to a backroom speakeasy with separate bar menu to name a few.
+Barcadia opened in 2022 as a second-floor concept for The Market Exchange (this later expanded to take over the Market Exchange space).
+This bar boasts several dozen games (a mix of pinball and arcade games), a bar, and access to a backroom speakeasy with separate bar menu to name a few.

 For our first visit, we had a bit of time before a dinner reservation downtown and decided to pop by to play a few games with an alcoholic beverage.
 While I want to tell you that we liked our brief time at Barcadia, I have to admit, there were several misses here.

 We first made our way to the bar at Barcadia for a cocktail.
 While this one is predominantly a cocktail bar, they also offer cans of beer and seltzer, mocktails that can be made alcoholic with an added shot, “multi-player” cocktails in the form of a fish bowl (available in two sizes), and themed shots.
 To play on the barcade concept even further, most of the beverages had video game references for names, like Ralph Gets Wrecked or Flawless Victory, which we very much appreciated.

 The mocktail side of the menu was nice to see as this is a family-friendly arcade during the day and only turns into 21+ at night (hours for this restriction may vary, so reconfirm before visiting).
 The drinks on this side of the menu amounted to flavored syrup and/or juice added to traditional sodas and read like it would be the perfect kind of sugar high for any teenager with a pocket full of quarters.